Rollie Cook (Canadian football)

-Roland Cook (b.
-February 6, 1934 - d.
-January 8, 2020) was a Canadian professional football player who played for the Edmonton Eskimos.
+Roland Cook (February 6, 1934 – January 8, 2020) was a Canadian professional football player who played for the Edmonton Eskimos.
 He won the Grey Cup with the Eskimos in 1955 and 1956.
 Born in Edmonton, Alberta., he previously played football with the London, Ontario Royal Canadian Air Force team.
 Cook lives in White Rock, British Columbia where he is the White Rock Lawn Bowling Club president.